virtool/virtool/doc/code/server/database.rst

 ========

-All user interaction with the MongoDB database that backs Virtool is performed through instances of :class:`~.database.Collection`, which represents an interface with a single MongoDB collection.
+All user interaction with the MongoDB database that backs Virtool is performed through instances of :class:`~.database.Collection`, which represent interfaces with single MongoDB collections.
 Any inserts, updates, or deletions performed using the interface are broadcast to all clients connected unless specifically prevented.

 Introduction